XeroAPI/xero-ruby-sso-form/README.md

+# Signup with Xero - "SSO Light"

-This is a basic application showing how to use the [xero-ruby](https://github.com/XeroAPI/xero-ruby) sdk and the OAuth2.0 and OpenID Connect flow to pre-populate a signup form.
+This is a basic application showing how to use OAuth2.0 and OpenID Connect flow to pre-populate a signup form.

-# Signup with Xero

-As more small business apps join Xero's marketplace we have found a huge signup conversion boost for apps create, and subsequently login with their Xero account.

-Full docs on that here:
+Full documentation on SSU and SSO:
 [Sign Up with Xero](https://developer.xero.com/documentation/oauth2/sign-up) [Sign In with Xero](https://developer.xero.com/documentation/oauth2/sign-in)

+**This repo uses the [xero-ruby](https://github.com/XeroAPI/xero-ruby) sdk**

 > Interested in joining the Xero Partner program?
 > https://developer.xero.com/partner/app-partner